Hackathon

 Research-to-Market Insights

-Gain expert guidance to explore your research’s application and market potential.
-Learn how ideas can evolve into early innovation concepts or problem–solution fits.
+Gain expert guidance to explore your research’s application and market potential in expert roundtables and 1:1 sessions.
+Continuous feedback helps you assess feasibility, sharpen direction and turn ideas into early innovation concepts or clear problem–solution fits.

 Interdisciplinary Collaboration